Arctos6135/frc-2023-c-control/README.md

 The provided `main` function sets up a socket connection with the *Linux* `socketcan` library.
 Those not using *Linux* should [install it now](https://www.linux.org/pages/download/).

+## STRUCTURE

+A directive has some number of